 Buying municipal land has several advantages.
 By selling building land, the municipality indicates that it wishes to see it developed and should not prevent the issuance of a building permit.
 There is also the advantage of a low price, which is often justified by the intention to support young families in acquiring their own home.
 Of course, this sale can also be complicated, but the disadvantage is that the municipality is more bound by internal rules than a private seller.

-An available solicitor advises, “Beware of informal promises by the municipality to convert agricultural land to building land with a zoning change.
-This is not a binding promise and can easily change, for example, with the election of new municipal leadership.
-You could find that a garden with the value of building land remains a space you cannot build on.”
+Anavailable solicitor advises, “Beware of informal promises from the council about converting agricultural land to building land with a change of zoning.
+This is not a binding promise and can easily change, for example with the election of new municipal leadership.
+You could find that a garden with the value of building land remains a space on which you cannot build.”

 Procedure for the sale of municipal land